splunk-terraform/terraform-provider-signalfx/READMEOLD.md

 }
 ```

-you need to change the name from `signalform` to `signalfx` wherever you've set this up in your file layout.
+You need to change the name from `signalform` to `signalfx` wherever you've set this up in your file layout.

 ### Changing Terraform Configuration